 Environmental Safety in the Physician Office Practice

 Proactive safety management helps to ensure a safe environment in the physician office practice.
-Use the following recommendations as a guide in the development of an environmental safety program.
+The following recommendations can be used as a guide in the development of an environmental safety plan.

 Life Safety: Office Setting